South Korean beauty standards

-South Korean beauty standards have become a well-known feature of South Korean culture.
+South Korean beauty standards prioritize maintaining a youthful appearance rather than looking mature.
+A combination of clear skin, an even skin complexion, a slim, V-shaped jawline, and pronounced puffy aegyo-sal (fatty, bag-like deposits under the eye—common in children; rare in adults) contributes to a desirable youthful aesthetic and personal presentation.
+Beauty is often associated with social and economic success in South Korea, particularly in areas such as employment.

+The increased influence of South Korean media, such as K-pop, Korean dramas, and advertisements throughout South Korea presents this softer appearance to the public as the desirable norm.
+Even among men, this softer, more androgynous appearance is preferred in romantic interests and is more evident in the media than among men with traditionally masculine features.

 In 2015, a global survey by the International Society of Aesthetic Plastic Surgeons placed South Korea in the top ten of countries who had the highest rate of cosmetic surgeries.

-Korean beauty standards prioritize maintaining a youthful appearance rather than looking mature.
-A combination of clear skin, an even skin complexion, a slim v-shaped jawline, and pronounced puffy Aegyo-Sal (fatty, bag-like, deposits under the eye - common in children; rare in adults) contribute to the desirable youthful aesthetic and personal presentation.

-The increase in influence of South Korean media, such as K-pop, Korean dramas and advertisements throughout South Korea presents this softer appearance to the public as the desirable norm.
-Even in men, this softer and more androgynous appearance is preferred in both romantic interests and shown more in media, as compared to men with traditionally masculine features.
+South Korea has been described in international media as a "plastic surgery nation", although scholars argue that this idea has been shaped by media narratives and may oversimplify the reality of the industry.